FAQs

 All we need from you is occasional collaboration — usually answering quick questions, approving angles, sharing useful background or providing insight when journalists request comment.

-Can I approve PR Plan pitches before they go out?
+Can I approve PR materials before they go out?

 Yes.

-The PR Plan is collaborative, so we involve you in key angles and content before outreach begins.
+Our PR services are collaborative, so we involve you in key angles and content before outreach begins.

 This helps make sure the messaging is accurate while still allowing us to move quickly when journalist opportunities come up.